Rachael-Stead/Rachael-Stead-Professional-Portfolio/README.md

 # Rachael-Stead-Professional-Portfolio
-Professional Portfolio of work to showcase my skills to employers looking to fill a part-time or full-time position.
+## This is my Professional Portfolio designed to showcase my skills to employers looking to fill a part-time or full-time position.